databendlabs/databend/docs/doc/14-sql-commands/00-ddl/20-table/60-optimize-table.md

 The objective of optimizing a table in Databend is to compact or purge its historical data in your object storage.
 This helps save storage space and improve query efficiency.

 :::caution
 Databend's Time Travel feature relies on historical data.
 If you purge historical data from a table with the command `OPTIMIZE TABLE <your_table> PURGE` or `OPTIMIZE TABLE <your_table> ALL`, the table will not be eligible for time travel.
-The command removes all snapshots (except the most recent one) and their associated segments and block files.
+The command removes all snapshots (except the most recent one) and their associated segments,block files and table statistic file.
 :::

-## What are Snapshot, Segment, and Block?
+## What are Snapshot, Segment, Block and Table statistic file?

 Snapshot, segment, and block are the concepts Databend uses for data storage.
 Databend uses them to construct a hierarchical structure for storing table data.